aberamseyer/bible-reading-challenge/ONBOARDING.md

 Again, check `nginx -t` and `systemctl reload nginx`

 # Email
+Two options here, Mailgun via API key (free tier is 100 emails/day, 3k/month) or SMTP relay

+Mailgun
 1. Create an account with `https://app.mailgun.com`
 2. Go to Sending -> Domains, verify a domain using DNS
 3. In the domain list, choose the 'settings' gear -> Sending API keys, and create a 'sending API key'

+SMTP
+1. Create SMTP credentials with AWS SES, Oracle Email Delivery, or any other email provider
+2. Configure them with environment varibles in the site's configuration: `SMTP_HOST`, `SMTP_USER`, `SMTP_PASSWORD`

+TLS and port 587 will be used

+In both cases, add necessary DKIM/SPF DNS records

 # Google Sign in
 1. Open Google cloud console, personal project